dbierer/php-class-notes/php-cert-apr-2021.md

 * 4/57: old question left over from PHP 5.5 exam
   * Should be rewritten as follows: "C. The _zend.multibyte_ php.ini setting must be enabled"
 * 5/17: array_search(): Returns element *key* value, or boolean false.
 A third boolean parameter includes type checking.
+* Mock Exam #2: "Given that $fp is a stream resource, enter the function that outputs a file's contents"
+  * Correct Answer: `fpassthru`